Job Details for 1922 - Weatherization Program Coordinator

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor’s Degree in Construction Management, Public Administration, Health Service Administration, Business, Finance or related field.
-Three years of experience overseeing a Community Development and/or housing program and three years of experience in one of the construction fields (zoning, code enforcement, engineering, weatherization or related field), and one year of supervisor experience; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a High School Diploma or General Equivalency Diploma equivalent; three years of experience working in a Community Development and/or housing program and three years of experience in one of the construction fields (zoning, code enforcement, engineering, weatherization or related field), including one year of lead worker experience; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.